-Elders, authors, historians, and naturalists share stories.
+Returns on January 6 with elders, authors, historians, and naturalists sharing stories.
 View Zoom recordings and check for our updated schedule.

 Trekker Kids is a series of activities and programs for kids and families that celebrate the outdoors of western Montana and the rich history of the Travelers’ Rest site.

 For nearly two decades, Winter Storytelling at Travelers’ Rest has been a seasonal celebration of the Séliš tradition of sharing stories during the cold winter months.
 Each Saturday from January 6, 2024, through March 2, 2024, we will gather at the Travelers’ Rest State Park Visitor Center – and on Zoom – at 11 am to hear stories from elders, authors, historians, and naturalists.

 Admission to Winter Storytelling is $5 per person; free for members of Travelers’ Rest Connection.
 A Zoom link is provided below; we hope all of our Zoom attendees will join the Connection or make a donation using the Donate button at the top of this page.
 Thank you!

 For information on each week’s speaker or topic, please click on the + beside the date below.